jburz2001/jburz2001.github.io/_projects/ct_tutorial.md

 ---
 layout: page
 title: X--Ray Computed Tomography
-description: In progress #Principles of X--Ray CT, including imaging, artifacts, and scanner operation.
+description: Principles of X--Ray CT, including imaging, artifacts, and scanner operation.
 img: assets/img/industrial_ct.jpg
 importance: 1
 category: STEM
-related_publications: true
+related_publications: false
 ---

+Source of thumbnail image: https://yxlon.comet.tech/en/technologies/industrial-ct.

 # Introduction
 3D imaging is a powerful experimental tool with many modalities, including magnetic resonance imaging (MRI), and X--ray computed tomography (CT), and more.
 Each of these has pros and cons; for instance, MRI scanners do not leverage ionizing radiation to form images but the devices themselves require expensive and increasingly scarce cryogenic liquids to cool the superconducting magnet inside of the scanner.